Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 • BMW 3 Series Electric will be designed & developed as an EV, not converted from a regular 3 Series

-• Expected to greet dealers by early 2026; Mexican & European plants to make the EV
+• Expected to greet dealers in the first half of 2026; Mexican & European plants to make the EV

 • To ride on the Neue Klasse platform with next-level range, charging, space & features